Kayan Language Legacy Project

 It's not that we migrated (to a different country), we are still in Borneo.
 It's our government(s) that are different, we are in our Kayan country.

-Aring tam ney ha' beji hinih, ha' Tubo hitih tam te'.
-Daha sepun tam menuna' hitih daha' na uma.
-Bi ney nah daha' bulak ha' beh Telangusan hinih, daha' ney ilo tana avan daha' na luma'.
+Aring tam ney ha' bahji hinih, ha' Tubo hitih tam te'.
+Daha' sepun tam menuna'' hitih daha' na uma.
+Bi ney nah daha' bulak ha' beh Telangusan hinih, daha' ney ilo tana avan daha'' na luma'.

 Usi kah itam nuno' jam lung nuno' tam ney bulak nih avin usi te' kelunan aleng ngalung na' men itam.
 Uh kahum lepet nah itam aleng bulak anih pa, 4-5 lepet nunan kurik.
 Daha' aleng dekaya' men itam Kayan ha' Sarawak nih, usi pah daha' lim nuno jam avin nganak hinih lim daha', ure' kah hinan taman, sepun daha' lahuh.
 Te' kah uk lung-lung kitan daha' bi usi nah daha' nuno hituk.
 Aleng kurin daha' men'a dih, avin itam ilo tana avan tam na' luma'.